akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Hello,” Godfrey said quietly.

 He did not shout.
 He did not grab.
 He crouched down and held out his hand.
-Goosie waddled toward him, familiar and unafraid.
+Goosie waddled towards him, familiar and unafraid.
 He picked her up, ink and all, and tucked her under his arm.

 “My lord,” a servant stammered, “the tapestry—the accounts—”